voxel51/fiftyone/docs/source/integrations/transformers.rst

-Alternatively, you can use the :func:`convert_transformers_model() <fiftyone.utils.transformers.convert_transformers_model>` utility to convert a Tranformer to FiftyOne format, which allows you to check the model's :meth:`has_embeddings <fiftyone.core.models.Model.has_embeddings>` property to see if the model can be used to generate embeddings:
+Alternatively, you can use the :func:`convert_transformers_model() <fiftyone.utils.transformers.convert_transformers_model>` utility to convert a `transformers` model to FiftyOne format, which allows you to check the model's
+:meth:`has_embeddings <fiftyone.core.models.Model.has_embeddings>` property to
+see if the model can be used to generate embeddings:

 .. code-block:: python
     :linenos: